mykefon/cheatsheets-/AWS_cli.md

 aws sts get-caller-identity: Displays the IAM user or role that is currently authenticated.

+aws sts get-caller-identity --query Account --output text: This command retrieves your AWS account ID associated with the current AWS CLI configuration.

+aws sts assume-role --role-arn <role-arn> --role-session-name <session-name>: Use this command to assume an IAM role and obtain temporary security credentials.
+Replace <role-arn> with the ARN of the IAM role, and <session-name> with a name for the assumed role session.

+aws sts get-session-token --duration-seconds <duration-seconds>: This command generates temporary session credentials (access key, secret access key, and session token).
+Specify the desired duration of the session in <duration-seconds>.

+aws configure set mfa_serial <mfa-serial>: Use this command to enable MFA by specifying the MFA device ARN in <mfa-serial>.

+aws s3 ls --region <region-name>: This command overrides the default region specified in the AWS CLI configuration and sets the region for a specific command.
+Replace <region-name> with the desired AWS region.

+aws ec2 describe-regions --query 'Regions[].RegionName' --output text: This command lists all the available AWS regions that you can use in your commands.

+aws configure --profile <profile-name>: Use this command to create a new named profile in the AWS CLI configuration.
+Replace <profile-name> with the desired name for the profile.

+aws configure list: This command displays the current AWS CLI configuration, including the active profile, default region, and default output format. export AWS_PROFILE=<profile-name>: Use this command to set the AWS profile to use if you have multiple profiles configured in the AWS CLI.
+Replace <profile-name> with the name of the desired profile.

+aws configure set default.output <output-format>: Use this command to set the default output format for AWS CLI commands.
+Replace <output-format> with the desired format, such as "json", "text", "table", etc.

+aws sts assume-role --role-arn <role-arn> --role-session-name <session-name> --external-id <external-id>: This command assumes an IAM role and requires providing an external ID for additional security.
+Replace <role-arn> with the ARN of the IAM role, <session-name> with a name for the assumed role session, and <external-id> with the external ID associated with the role.

+aws <command> --profile <profile-name>: By appending --profile <profile-name> to an AWS CLI command, you can specify the AWS profile to use for that specific command.
+Replace <profile-name> with the desired AWS profile.

+export AWS_ACCESS_KEY_ID=<access-key>
+export AWS_SECRET_ACCESS_KEY=<secret-access-key>
+export AWS_SESSION_TOKEN=<session-token>:  Use these commands to set the environment variables for AWS CLI authentication.
+Replace <access-key>, <secret-access-key>, and <session-token> with the appropriate values.

+aws configure list-profiles: This command lists all the profiles configured in the AWS CLI.

 # EC2 Instances

 aws ec2 run-instances: Launches a new EC2 instance.